davidbjourno/making-interactive-graphics/README.md

 ```
 You should see the contents of the table update when you click on the toggle buttons.

+That wasn't too painful, right?
+By now, I'm hoping you'll be starting to get a sense for the flexibility provided by a React-based approach.
+Using state and class methods that update state to manage the flow of data in our app gives us a high degree of control over its functionality without the need to learn a lot of framework-specific methods or techniques (as you would with, for example, [Angular](https://angular.io/)).
+With the exceptions of React's default component methods and JSX, everything we're doing here is pure JavaScript.

 ## The Chart component

 ## D3 transitions in React